raulfu/analitica_visual/README.md

 ### 0. Prerequisites

-Recommended to have the version of python 3.12.6.
+Recommended to have the version of python 3.9.12 or 3.10.
 Upper versions may not work properly.
-If you are using Windows as operative system, you may download the [Windows Installer (64-bit)](https://www.python.org/ftp/python/3.12.6/python-3.12.6-amd64.exe) executable, if you are using MacOS, you may download the [macOS 64-bit universal2 installer](https://www.python.org/ftp/python/3.12.6/python-3.12.6-macos11.pkg) version.
-For other operative systems or specific versions, checkout the [release page](https://www.python.org/downloads/release/python-3126/) of the python version.

-**Important**: Make sure to check the box **"Add Python 3.12 to PATH"** during the installation process.
+If the repository is cloned locally, "../" needs to be added before each path on files web_app/utils/helpers.py and web_app/utils/helpers_models.py (e.g. if executed locally, add "../" to the start of each of the paths to read the CSVs -> '../datasets/euroleague_players.csv' instead of 'datasets/euroleague_players.csv' ).
+This format for the path encountered error when the app was being deployed.

 ### 1. Clone the repository
 Clone our repository to your local machine using the following command: